Completing a Sea Trial: Essential Tips for Ensuring Boat Performance and Safety

 During the Sea Trial

 • Pay attention to any weird sounds, engine noise, and vibrations.
-It is a good idea to get the authorized technical team taking care of the engines such as MTU and CAT specialists to register engines’ performance.
+It is a good idea to get the authorized technical team taking care of the engines such as MTU and CAT specialists to register your engines performance.

 • Check water-makers if possible.